Sonic Forces: Sales

 In the United Kingdom, Sonic Forces debuted at fifth place on the all-formats chart.
 In Japan, the PS4 version debuted at 10th place with 5,938 physical sales and the Switch version debuted at 14th place with 4,686 physical sales, adding up to 10,624 physical units sold in its first week.
 Sega stated in a February 2018 financial report that the game "performed strongly".

 Legacy

 The critical feedback that Sonic Forces received heavily influenced the development of the subsequent game in the series, Sonic Frontiers (2022).
 Kishimoto acknowledged the lackluster reception and concluded that Sonic Team's method of designing levels that originated in Sonic Unleashed would no longer satisfy fans.
 The open-world Frontiers was designed to be lengthy, with an emphasis on exploration, puzzles and combat to address the criticism that Forces received for its short length.
 The story of Forces influenced the plot of IDW Publishing's Sonic the Hedgehog comic book series, with its narrative beginning shortly after the game's events.
 Music from the game appeared in Super Smash Bros.
 Ultimate, and the Sunset Heights level was later remade in Shadow Generations.
-The Luminous Forest level was featured in the 2025 Sonic Racing: CrossWorlds.
+The Luminous Forest level was featured in Sonic Racing: CrossWorlds (2025).

+Infinite reappears as the main antagonist in the 2026 audio drama podcast Sonic the Hedgehog Presents: The Chaotix Casefiles, voiced by Alejandro Saab.
+In the drama, he has survived his presumed demise, and stolen the Astroscopic Lens, which create illusions and amplifies power, in an attempt to destroy the world once again.

+The Null Space, which was also introduced in the game, appears again in DC x Sonic the Hedgehog: Metal Legion..